4d/docs/docs/ViewPro/method-list.md

 Within the *styleObj*, designate the settings for the style sheet (e.g., font, text decoration, alignment, borders, etc.).
 For the full list of style properties, see [Style object properties](configuring.md#style-objects-properties).

-You can designate where to define the style sheet in the optional *scope* parameter using the sheet index (counting begins at 0) or with the following constants:
+You can designate where to define the style sheet in the optional *sheet* parameter using the sheet index (indexing starts at 0) or with the following constants:

 * `vk current sheet`
 * `vk workbook`

 If a *styleName* style sheet is defined at the workbook level and at a sheet level, the sheet level has priority over the workbook level when the style sheet is set.

 To apply the style sheet, use the [VP SET DEFAULT STYLE](#vp-set-default-style) or [VP SET CELL STYLE](#vp-set-cell-style) commands.

 #### Example